 Nowadays we are used to having hundreds of gigabytes of storage capacity in our computers.
-Even tiny MP3 players and other handheld devices usually have several gigabytes of storage.
 This was pure science fiction only a few decades ago.
 For example, the first hard disk drive to have gigabyte capacity was as big as a refrigerator, and that was in 1980.
 Not so long ago!

-Pingdom stores a lot of monitoring data every single day, and considering how much we take today’s storage capacity for granted, it’s interesting to look back and get things in perspective.
+Pingdom stores a lot of monitoring data every single day, and considering how much we take today’s storage capacity for granted, it’s interesting to look back and put things into perspective.
 Here is a look back at some interesting storage devices from the early computer era.

 The Selectron tube had a capacity of 256 to 4096 bits (32 to 512 bytes).
 The 4096-bit Selectron was 10 inches long and 3 inches wide.
 Originally developed in 1946, the memory storage device proved expensive and suffered from production problems, so it never became a success.

 Above: The 1024-bit Selectron.

 Early computers often used punch cards for input both of programs and data.
 Punch cards were in common use until the mid-1970s.
 It should be noted that the use of punch cards predates computers.
 They were used as early as 1725 in the textile industry (for controlling mechanized textile looms).